FudaWiki/fudawiki-files/hanafuda/hwatu.md

 It is said that around that time, Hanafuda from Japan was introduced to the Koreans by Japanese merchants from Tsushima Island.
 These merchants made settlements in Joseon, and the cards spread as many Japanese settlers played hanafuda there.
 Originally, a different type of card deck called Tujeon was being played there, but as Hanafuda spread, Tujeon fell out of use, and some games originally played with Tujeon cards were adapted to be played using hanafuda instead.

 Then in 1910, Japan colonized Korea.
 During that time, Hwatu was already widely spread to the common people, and a handful of karuta manufacturers in Japan were exporting to Korea at the time.
-Early Japanese records during that time show that demand for Hwatu in Korea was higher than that of Japan.
+Early Japanese records during that time show that demand for Hwatu in Korea was higher than that in Japan.
 Folk songs based on the months of Hwatu called "Hwatutaryeong" were made during the colonial period.

 After World War II ended in 1945, Korea became liberated from Japanese rule, and a strong anti-Japanese sentiment among the people caused a desire to erase "Waesaek" (Japanese aesthetic)- the remnants of colonialism in Korea- from the lifestyle of Korean people.
-Due to its Japanese origins, Hwatu definitely belongs in this category.
+Due to its Japanese origins, Hwatu definitely belongs in this category, and it fell out of use for a brief period of time before it gradually started being played again.

-In South Korea, attempts to change the design of Hwatu into a fully Korean design were proposed during the 1950's (there is an example in a 1956 newspaper advertisement), but these attempts were unsuccessful.
+In South Korea, the government banned Hwatu due to its Japanese aesthetic.
+Because of this, attempts to change the design of Hwatu into a fully Korean design were proposed (there is an example in a 1956 newspaper advertisement), but these attempts were unsuccessful.

 The year of change of material of Hwatu from paper to plastic is disputed.
 It is said that Hwatu made of plastic was first introduced during the 1950's after attempts to change the design of the illustrations failed.
 There is also a theory that argues against this, saying that as a country ravaged by World War II, South Korea only had a petrochemical company capable of producing the main needs of the country, and that the change in material of Hwatu only happened sometime in the 1970's during which South Korea experienced a period of rapid economic growth.
 The plastic Hwatu proved to be more practical than paper Hwatu, and the popularity of the cards in South Korea rose again.

-Nowadays, Hwatu is considered a Korean folk pastime, being used to play traditional games and also for fortune telling.
+Nowadays, Hwatu is considered a Korean folk pastime, being used to play traditional games and also for fortune telling (Hwatujeom).
 However, like its Japanese counterpart, it has a bad reputation of being an instrument for gambling.

 It is also interesting to note that there were times when Korean-made Hwatu was exported to Japan, and also times when Japanese companies outsourced their hanafuda to Korean manufacturers.
 In the 2010's, Daiso, a budget store in Japan, sold plastic hanafuda.
 While these hanafuda contained designs resembling the Japanese hanafuda rather than Korean Hwatu, they were made in South Korea.